 Yes.
 In collaboration with partners in primary healthcare, we now have available a version of the Standards that has been modified to more closely meet the clinic setting.
-Contact us at email@example.com and we will be happy to send you a copy.
-We’ll have it up on the Trauma Informed Oregon website soon.
+Access the Healthcare Standards of Practice here.

-Some schools have used the Standards of Practice as written and found them useful.
-However, there is a collaborative effort underway now to modify the tool to be more specific to the educational setting and integrated with other educational metrics.
-Trauma Informed Oregon does not specialize in education, however, there may be other tools available or in development that could be equally or more useful.
+We have modified the Standards to create the Education Standards of Practice for Trauma Informed Care.
+This tool is more specific to the education settings and is integrated with other educational metrics.
+However, these Standards are still in draft form until the vetting process is complete.
+Trauma Informed Oregon does not specialize in education and there may be other tools available or in development that could be equally or more useful.